LibrariesHacked/librarieshacked.github.io/_posts/2023-01-23-digital-grants-programme.md

 This is familiar technology for users.
 Every time I catch my local bus I check the live map to see how it's doing (probably delayed leaving Bath).
 I can leave the house when the bus is 3 minutes away, and avoid waiting ages in the freezing cold.
 That's good for me as I hate coats and refuse to wear one.

-This isn't dissimilar to the notification idea, but mobile libraries aren't going to use a cancellation process just from running 5 minutes late.
+This isn't dissimilar to the notification idea, but mobile libraries aren't going to use a cancellation process when running 5 minutes late.

 So let's have a map of mobile libraries and a dashboard showing when they're due to arrive at each stop.
 It could also provide insight into: